sejal-gupta23/sejal-gupta23.github.io/content/english/blog/CoffeeShops&Menus.md

 meta_title: ""
 description: "this is meta description"
 date: 2022-02-08T05:00:00Z
-image: "/images/tips.jpg"
+image: "/images/tip.jpg"
 categories: ["Pricing Strategy"]
 author: "Sejal Gupta"
 tags: ["Coffee Shops", "Menus", "Zomato"]
 draft: false
 ---

-Remember when Zomato introduced the “Add tip for the delivery executive” feature?
+**Remember when Zomato introduced the “Add tip for the delivery executive” feature?**

 This option, allowing users to tip between INR 10 to INR 50 directly to delivery executives without deductions, highlighted customers’ willingness to pay extra when given a reason.